jgchoti/studynote/learning-js/js-variable.md

 - Variables can store various types of data.
 - In the provided example, a string of characters (a string) is stored in the variable.

-## Seven Primary Data Types in JavaScript
+## Primary Data Types in JavaScript

 | #    | Data Type   | |
 | ---- | ----------- | ----------------------------------------------------- |